-Understanding the Cause What causes these behaviors?
+If any of these red flags sounded familiar, it’s time to take our Nonprofit Board of Directors Assessment to help you better understand the current status of your board and identify areas for improvement.
+Uncovering the Cause What causes these behaviors?
 They usually don’t pop up overnight but develop as symptoms of other challenges.
 One situation that can lead to these types of situations occurs when the board chair is not confident in their role, authority, or expectations.
 There is a fine line between “abdicating leadership responsibilities” and simply not knowing the expectations of the role.
 Board training and board leadership onboarding go a long way to addressing this common issue.
 Another reality may be that not all board members are experiencing the same things.
 Some may think things are fine because they aren’t hearing any complaints.
 The simple task of taking the list above and asking board members if they have ever experienced or witnessed any of those situations can set up some very healthy discussions about expectations for the board in the coming term.
-Next Steps Now that you know what to be on the lookout for, it’s time to get ready to address these issues head on.
+Understanding the Implications It’s important to recognize that negative board behavior can be more than just counterproductive.
+It can also open an organization up to unnecessary risk!
+Nonprofits already face a wide range of risk categories, ranging from financial to regulatory and everything in between, so they certainly do not need to be adding additional risk to their plate.
+Part of creating an effective nonprofit risk management strategy is mitigating risk in areas that the organization can control, and this starts at the top with the organization’s board and executive leadership team.
+Addressing the Problem Now that you know what to be on the lookout for, it’s time to get ready to address these issues head on.
 Remember, it is much easier to call out and discuss these issues in the abstract, before they become an issue, than it is to try to solve the problems they create once the damage is already occurring!
 Having the right leadership in place is key to addressing board dysfunction before it brings down an organization.
 Ensure that your Executive Director and/or Board President is willing to be blunt and take the steps needed to correct problems as soon as they arise.
 When a nonprofit leader is coming into an organization where these types of problems are already occurring (and may have been happening for a while), they will need to be prepared to put an end to destructive behaviors and lead from a clean slate.
 In these cases, it is critical to be transparent with the incoming leadership about the organization’s current challenges to ensure that they have the context needed to lead well.
+Next Steps If the organization’s Executive Director is not confident in their capabilities to spearhead the kind of change that needs to occur, their leadership may need to be further developed to help fix the institutional problems that exist.
+Unfortunately, this kind of self-awareness is often hard to come by.
+As a leader, if you’re not sure whether your leadership skills are up to the task, use our Nonprofit Leadership Assessment to help you identify areas where you need improvement and prioritize those areas to offer the greatest benefit to your organization.
 When you need board advisory services, we can help!
 Our nonprofit consulting team has extensive experience leading nonprofit organizations and coaching nonprofit boards across many different types of organizations.
 Contact us today to find out how we can help!
-Comments are closed.

 |